MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/gh-pages-actions.md

 # GH Pages Actions
-> Build a Jekyll site and publish to GH Pages using a single action
+> A selection of Actions which both build a Jekyll site and publish it GH Pages, so you need one action instead of two

 Here are some available actions in the marketplace.